Python, for easy programming

 (Monty Python at work )

 A day is enough to start programming with Python and you can write scripts in a few hours while you need for days with other languages.
-It has powerful features such as lists, tuples, dictionaries that allow you to translate your ideas into lines of code directly.
+Is is an interpreted language widely used and cross-platforms.

 The creator of the language, Guido Van Rossum, was Google employee from 2005 to 2012 and works for Dropbox since.
+However, in 2014, Dropbox migrated a large part of its software to Go, a current trend in web services.

 Evolution

 But programmers never resist their evil demon that incites to write more and more convoluted and crytographic code, bringing the language to have an evolution in the complication that with the time make it approaching C++.
-The same function in the same language can become less and less comprehensible to the delight of the "genius programmer".
+The same function in the same language can become less and less comprehensible to the delight of the "expert".

 - Variables are dynamic, the type is not declared and may change.